-E.g. this could be by:
+This could be by:

-- Signing up in any other way — like a physical sign up sheet or card at your physical office
+- Signing up in any other way — like a physical sign up sheet or card at your physical office.

 Poor mailing lists contain recipient email addresses that were:

-- Taken from web site pages (manually or by automated “spider” processes)
+- Taken from web site pages (manually or by automated “spider” processes).

-- Made by guessing addresses (e.g. sending to “firstname.lastname@example.org” and “email@example.com” because they look like likely valid addresses)
+- Made by guessing addresses (e.g. sending to “firstname.lastname@example.org” and “email@example.com” because they look like likely valid addresses).

-You should do everything you can to ensure that you mailing list is fully opt in and contains no addresses that are “poor”.
+You should do everything you can to ensure that you mailing list is fully opt in and contains no addresses that are “poor.”
 If you are unsure about a recipient’s address, do not use it.
 Furthermore, if you are violating CAN-SPAM, there are significant penalties:

 Each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $16,000!

-Step 2: Mailing List Maintenance
+Step 2 to Bulk Email Deliverability: Mailing List Maintenance

 Each of these tasks is very important; here is why:

 Many email providers actively track the number of messages that you send to invalid recipient addresses on their servers.
-If you send to “too many” of these (the threshold varies widely), these providers may temporarily or permanently block your messages.
+If you send to “too many” of these (the threshold varies widely), these providers may temporarily or permanently block your messages and impede bulk email deliverability.
 Why?
-Because sending to lots of invalid addresses is characteristic of mailings to purchased lists and to list of addresses that are “made up” or scanned from web sites.
-Also, a sender with a good opt-in list would not be sending to invalid addresses…
+Because sending to lots of invalid addresses is characteristic of mailings to purchased lists.
+A sender with a good opt-in list would not be sending to invalid addresses.